 What is Spotify Connect?

-Spotify has confirmed that Spotify Connect streams in 320kbps - that's the highest bitrate Spotify currently streams in.
+And to ensure the best quality, Spotify Connect always streams in 320kbps - that's the highest bitrate currently offered by Spotify.

 More after the break